SUwonglab/CausalEGM/docs/source/installation.md

 ## Install R package (RcausalEGM)

-We provide a standard alone R package of CausalEGM via Reticulate.
+We provide a standard alone R package of CausalEGM via [Reticulate](https://rstudio.github.io/reticulate/), which is named [RcausalEGM](https://github.com/SUwonglab/CausalEGM/tree/main/r-package/RcausalEGM).

 The easiest way to install CausalEGM for R is via CRAN: